chocolatey/choco-wiki/HelpersInstallChocolateyInstallPackage.md

 Install-ChocolateyPackage to download those resources from their official distribution points.

-This is a native installer wrapper functions.
+This is a native installer wrapper function.
 A "true" package will contain all the run time files and not an installer.
 That could come pre-zipped and require unzipping in a PowerShell script.
 Chocolatey works best when the packages contain the software it is managing.
 Most